 Capital “B” in Bible, please!

-Text messaging and other influences have contributed to some of the worst writing habits imaginable, including the failure of people to use capitalization and punctuation.
+Text messaging and other influences have contributed to bad writing habits, including the failure of people to use capitalization and punctuation.

 The word “Bible” is a proper noun and is always capitalized when it refers to the book we love and seek to obey.
-Sloppy writers spell the word “bible” out of ignorance.
-Bigots also like to spell it in lower-case out of meanness, since they believe doing so diminishes the power and influence of the 1.9 billion Christians world-wide who read and revere the Bible.
+Too many writers spell the word “bible” out of inattention or ignorance.
+Bigots also like to spell it in lower-case out of meanness, since they believe doing so diminishes the power and influence of the 1.9 billion Christians worldwide who read and revere the Bible.

 However, Christians should always spell it properly by capitalizing the word.
 Make it a point to correct others when you see them misusing the word.